cb372/cats-retry/modules/docs/src/main/mdoc/docs/mtl-combinators.md

 ## `retryingOnAllErrors`

-This is useful when you are working with a `ApplicatieHandle[M, E]` and you want to retry on all errors.
+This is useful when you are working with a `ApplicativeHandle[M, E]` and you want to retry on all errors.

 The API (modulo some type-inference trickery) looks like this: